Common Mistakes in Insurance Claims and How to Avoid Them

 For your own insurance company, simply let them know about the accident.
 However, avoid offering up too much information.

-If you partner with a car accident attorney, one benefit is that they handle the entire claim for you.
+If you partner with an attorney, one benefit is that they handle the entire claim for you.
 When someone reaches out, simply direct them to your attorney.
-This is one of the best ways to avoid common mistakes in car accident claims.
+This is one of the best ways to avoid common mistakes in car insurance claims.

 Partner With an Attorney to Avoid These Pitfalls